 Each weekly, one-hour First Strides class typically begins with brief announcements, followed by that week’s workout.
 All workouts are based on time, not distance, which is why the program accommodates walkers as well as beginning runners.
 The first workout lasts just 15 minutes, with each week’s workout lasting a little longer.

-We follow the workout with 10 minutes of stretching and any announcements, then end each session with a 15- to 20-minute informative talk by a qualified Mentor or guest expert on topics related to walking and running: Proper form and breathing, appropriate footwear and clothing, injury prevention, safety, nutrition, and more.
+We end each session with a 15- to 20-minute informative talk by a qualified Mentor or guest expert on topics related to walking and running: Proper form and breathing, appropriate footwear and clothing, injury prevention, safety, nutrition, and more.

 After the second week, we divide the large group into smaller groups of similarly paced women, each of which is assigned two Mentors to shepherd their group through the program.
 These volunteer Mentors are all experienced walkers and runners, many are First Strides graduates, some are elite local athletes.